Astros vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 31 hits with nine doubles, seven home runs, 10 walks and 15 RBI.
+- Kelenic has nine doubles, seven home runs, 10 walks and 15 RBI (32 total hits).
 He's also stolen five bases.

-- Kelenic will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .211 with two doubles, two walks and an RBI.
+- Kelenic hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .211 with two doubles, two walks and an RBI.

 Kelenic Recent Games